Xylella fastidiosa: Horrible Plant-Pathogen or Misunderstood Plant Microbiome Member?

 X. fastidiosa possesses a dual personality, cleverly equipped to live in two vastly different environments—insects and xylem, the water transport system of plants.
 Inside the insect, this plant pathogen must combat extreme conditions.
 As the insect feeds on a plant it can create an intense flow that can violently dislodge X. fastidiosa.
 So how does this little microbe hold on?
 To maintain its location within the foregut of the insect, X. fastidiosa creates a biofilm.
 A biofilm is a sticky structure that can help the bacteria hold their position as the influx of liquid passes through the insect house.
 I often think of it as a warm blanket or a shield.
 In our Society of Symbionts, their campus buildings are constructed from biofilm!
 Biofilms help bacteria stick to surfaces and protect them from adverse conditions.
 It helps them create a nice safe space to thrive and survive.

-Sharpshooters are the predominant insect that transmits X. fastidiosa.
+Sharpshooters are the predominant insect that transmits Xylella fastidiosa.
 The insects are fairly common.
 They like to reside near citrus orchards and vineyards.
-In California, X. fastidiosa is a huge problem to the wine industry causes a disease called Pierce's Disease.
-In vineyards that are adjacent to orange orchards, the disease is more severe as the vector population can grow to much larger quantities and thus transmit X. fastidiosa throughout a vineyard.
+In California, X. fastidiosa is a huge problem to the wine industry.
+It causes the disease of grapevine called Pierce's Disease.
+In vineyards that are adjacent to orange orchards, the disease is more severe as the vector population can grow to much larger quantities and thus transmit Xylella fastidiosa throughout a vineyard.
 When the insect feeds on an infected plant, X. fastidiosa can be sucked up.
 It will then shift its lifestyle to live inside the insect.
-This is probably a pretty cushy life for the microbe, it forms its nice safe space, the insect is constantly supplying new food that the microbe can eat and survive off from.
+This is probably a pretty cushy life for the microbe, it forms its nice safe space, and the insect is constantly supplying new food that the microbe can eat and survive.
 But eventually, the insect will feed on another plant.
-The pressure and current of the feeding event can shoot X. fastidiosa into the plant host where it must adapt to the new environment.
+The pressure and current of the feeding event can shoot Xylella fastidiosa into the plant host where it must adapt to the new environment.
 Sometimes this microbe is just a casual member of the plant microbiome, but other times it becomes a plant pathogen!

-Xylella fastidioa Symptoms and Diagnosis as a Plant Pathogen:
+Xylella fastidiosa Symptoms and Diagnosis as a Disease Agent of Grapevines

-While the disease can look a lot like water stress in the grapevine, there are distinct Pierce's Disease symptoms.
-Other symptoms include “matchstick petioles” which are when the leaves fall off the plant but leave behind the tissue that connects it to the stem.
-This tissue that connects the leave to the stem is called a petiole.
-Burnt leaf tips are also seen.
-It creates this very pretty-looking leaf, with orange almost sunburst tips and green and yellow centers.
-The final big clue that it is Pierce's Disease and not water stress is stunted growth, uneven maturation, and weak-looking canopies.
 Every year the plant is infected with this plant pathogen it grows weaker.
 The shoots will be fewer in quantity and shorter over time as the plant doesn't have the resources to grow optimally.
-Due to this, the canopy will also shrink, there will be fewer leaves, fewer vines, and the whole plant will look sickly.
-When X. fastidiosa becomes a plant pathogen to grapevines, it can take 12-18 weeks before these symptoms arise.
+Due to this, the canopy will also shrink, there will be fewer leaves, and fewer vines, and the whole plant will look sickly.
+When Xylella fastidiosa becomes a plant pathogen to grapevines, it can take 12-18 weeks before these symptoms arise.

 Researchers are able to locate this microbe within the plant in a number of molecular ways.
 However, Xylella can be very elusive, often leading to inaccurate results and false negatives.